A University in Motion. Apply now!

 You’ll learn how to assess problems and think critically in order to create solutions, a skill that will help you to succeed not only in your career but also in life.

 Know that your passion and expertise changes our view of the world.
 You reveal what the untrained eye cannot see, thereby illuminating the human experience in new ways.

-Through art you will better understand humanity’s experience from the beginning to present day.
-You will succeed in gaining a lucrative career path with flexibility and significant profit.
+Through art you will better understand the human experience.
+You will succeed in gaining a career path that’s rewarding and flexible.